cybercongress/cybercongress/blog/drafts/wearecybercongress.md

 @xhipster - architector and visioner.
 Also cybernomics guru.

 @litvintech - creator and experimenter.
-Also blockchain husband.
+Also a blockchain husband.

 @hleb-albau - developer and engineer.
-Also guy who know how it does.
+Also the guy who knows how its done.

 @asadovka - PM and solver.
-Also guy who count tokens.
+Also the guy who counts tokens.

 @pechalka - JS, frontend and fullstack developer.
-Also guy who look at blockchain with passion and sadness.
+Also the guy who looks at blockchain with passion and sadness.

 @vstavetski - Kotlin and backend developer.
-Also guy who like Honda tuning.
+Also the guy who likes Honda tuning.

 @savetheales - community manager.
-Also guy who like tasks on gitcoin.
+Also the guy who like tasks on gitcoin.

 @olga584 - tech and graph designer.
-Also girl.
+Also a girl.

 @arturalbov - Kotlin and Go backend developer.
-Also young guy with big ambitions.
+Also the young guy with big ambitions.

-Also only fitting to tell about operation processes in our team.
-As you see we have no CEO.
-We think that is bullshit to delegate all management tools to one person.
-We have 2 of 3 multisig.
-It's a agile and simple way to negotiate.
+Is is fitting to explain the operation processes within our team.
+As you see - we have no CEO.
+We think that it is bullshit to delegate all the management tools to one single person.
+We have 2 of 3 multisignature accounts.
+It's an agile and a simple way to negotiate.

 #### Current project
 Here is full stack of our projects: